japila-books/apache-spark-internals/docs/storage/BlockId.md

 apply is used when:

-* NettyBlockRpcServer is requested to xref:storage:NettyBlockRpcServer.adoc#receive[handle an RPC message] and xref:storage:NettyBlockRpcServer.adoc#receiveStream[receiveStream]
+* NettyBlockRpcServer is requested to storage:NettyBlockRpcServer.md#receive[handle an RPC message] and storage:NettyBlockRpcServer.md#receiveStream[receiveStream]

 * UpdateBlockInfo is requested to deserialize (readExternal)

-* DiskBlockManager is requested for xref:storage:DiskBlockManager.adoc#getAllBlocks[all the blocks (from files stored on disk)]
+* DiskBlockManager is requested for storage:DiskBlockManager.md#getAllBlocks[all the blocks (from files stored on disk)]

-* ShuffleBlockFetcherIterator is requested to xref:storage:ShuffleBlockFetcherIterator.adoc#sendRequest[sendRequest]
+* ShuffleBlockFetcherIterator is requested to storage:ShuffleBlockFetcherIterator.md#sendRequest[sendRequest]

-* JsonProtocol utility is used to xref:spark-history-server:JsonProtocol.adoc#accumValueFromJson[accumValueFromJson], xref:spark-history-server:JsonProtocol.adoc#taskMetricsFromJson[taskMetricsFromJson] and xref:spark-history-server:JsonProtocol.adoc#blockUpdatedInfoFromJson[blockUpdatedInfoFromJson]
+* JsonProtocol utility is used to spark-history-server:JsonProtocol.md#accumValueFromJson[accumValueFromJson], spark-history-server:JsonProtocol.md#taskMetricsFromJson[taskMetricsFromJson] and spark-history-server:JsonProtocol.md#blockUpdatedInfoFromJson[blockUpdatedInfoFromJson]